Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Additional Results for Realearning different concepts

+Tab. \ref{reslults_parachute_all} referring to unlearning-relearning concept \textit{parachute}.
+We can observe the weakest unlearning for FMN, SPM.
+Applying \our{} sheds light on the actual forgetting, revealing that some methods achieve high recall rates in an instant, these are: FMN, SPM, ESD, SalUn, and ED.
+Forgotten knowledge about concept can be recovered to approximately 85\% from just a few percent and even 100\% after using additional attacks.
+In summary, more effective unlearning does not always translate into greater resistance to knowledge retrieval.
+Fig. \ref{parachute_lora_diffatk} presents a comparison of the UnlearnDiffAtk method with our \our{} strategy for the \textit{parachute}.

+In Fig. \ref{fig:church_memora} the results of using \our{} to restore the \textit{church} are presented, where the effectiveness of the strategy is noticeable. \our{} can recreate the original photo even for methods that significantly changed the trajectory for the unlearned concept.
 Restoring objects presents an additional challenge, as objects can often be confused with similar ones.
 UnlearnDiffAtk illustrates this situation well in Fig. \ref{church_lora_diffatk}.
-Often, to accurately recover a \textit{church}, it's not enough to generate the building itself.
-The same situation applies to restoration, for example, of a \textit{garbage truck}, see Fig. \ref{garbage_truck_lora_diffatk}.
-A model that has successfully reinstated knowledge about a \textit{garbage truck} must accurately draw this object so that the classifier does not confuse it with a truck or a car during evaluation.
+The first part of the table (top) presents the results for the ESD method, whose unlearning was only shallow.
+In the second part (bottom), the SalUn method unlearned the object more strongly, but the \our{} strategy was also able to quickly restore the \textit{church}.
 Tab. \ref{reslults_church_1} shows the numerical results for \our{} on the memory recall task for the concept \textit{church}.
 Significant increase in recall is observed for the SalUn, ESD, SPM, ED techniques.

-Fig. \ref{church_lora_diffatk} shows a visual comparison of our strategy with the UnlearnDiffAtk method.
-The first part of the table (top) presents the results for the ESD method, whose unlearning was only shallow.
-In the second part (bottom), the SalUn method unlearned the object more strongly, but the \our{} strategy was also able to quickly restore the \textit{church}.
+Similar observation can be observed in task of restoration of a \textit{garbage truck} concept, see Fig. \ref{garbage_truck_lora_diffatk}.
+A model that has successfully reinstated knowledge about a \textit{garbage truck} must accurately draw this object so that the classifier does not confuse it with a truck or a car during evaluation.

+\rebutal{Tab. \ref{table_flux_parachute_uce_esd} illustrates the effect of recalling knowledge about parachutes.
+Similar to SD v1.4, ESD demonstrates a shallow level of unlearning.} Fig. \ref{results_flux_parachute} displays the visual results of the \our{} effect.
+Interestingly, the ESD technique significantly transformed the photographs, creating different scenes.
+In contrast, UCE subtly removed only the parachute object.
+For the nudity concept, the numerical results are presented in Tab. \ref{table_flux_nsfw_esd}, where the unlearned model ultimately returned very close to the baseline state.
+More visual results are shown in Fig. \ref{results_flux_nsfw}.

 An important observation is the FID value, which did not explode to high values for the ED method, where this effect was noticeable for \textit{nudity}.
 Furthermore, for each technique, \our{} improved the object detection performance metric.
 Furthermore, the image quality for the SH model was improved.
 Additional qualitative visualizations are presented in Fig. \ref{church_mscoco}.